draperlaboratory/VaderModularFuzzer/docs/distributed_fuzzing.md

 When first configuring the system, we recommend starting with a single VMF in order to first resolve any configuration errors.

 ## Configuring VMF Fuzzers
 Each VMF fuzzer must be configured to connect to CDMS.
 A small configuration file contains the connection information needed.
-VMF includes a sample configuration in [test/config/serverconfig.yaml](../test/config/serverconfig.yaml).
+VMF includes two sample configurations: [test/config/serverconfig.yaml](../test/config/serverconfig.yaml), which is appropriate for smaller distributed fuzzing setups, and [test/config/largeserverconfig.yaml](../test/config/largeserverconfig.yaml), which is appropriate for larger fuzzing setups.

 The only required parameter is the serverURL, which is the URL the VMF fuzzer should use in connecting to CDMS.
 This configuration file should contain any `vmfDistributed` or `vmfFramework` parameters.
 All other vmf parameters, such as the module to use, will be uploaded to CDMS using its user interface.